What Is PSTN?

 It’s natural to be confused about how PSTN works behind the scenes.
 Remember that it takes a few seconds for your call to reach its destination via fiber optic cables and a global network of switches.
 It’s like changing buses to reach your final destination, only faster.

 Nationwide calling is the norm, thanks to interconnected telephone networks.
-But since the lines were installed, telecom providers have since become pioneers in data networks, which operate faster and carry VoIP and other communication technologies.
+But since the lines were installed, telecom service providers have since become pioneers in data networks, which operate faster and carry VoIP and other communication technologies.

-PSTN Architecture
+PSTN Architecture and Components

-PSTNs are all about switching, which forms the backbone of traditional telephone networks.
+PSTNs are all about manual switching, which forms the backbone of traditional telephone networks.
 When a call is made, switches create a wired connection between two phones, maintaining it for as long as the call lasts.

 - The local exchange: A local exchange — consisting of one or more exchanges — connects subscribers to a PSTN line.
 Also known as a central office or a switching exchange, a telephone exchange can have up to 10,000 lines.
 All phones are connected to the local exchange in a specific area.
 The exchange identifies the number dialed to route the call to the correct destination.